lindseykwok/AstroNuc2026_practical_session/README.md

 ## 🚀 Step 3 - Launch Jupyter

-Make sure you are in the conda environment (`code conda activate astronuc2026`) before launching Jupyter:
+Make sure you are in the conda environment (`conda activate astronuc2026`) before launching Jupyter:
    ```bash
    jupyter lab
    ```